 Excellent genre representative

-Most recently, Assemble Entertainment drew attention to itself with solid to successful new editions of games from the Larry series: Leisure Suit Larry - Wet Dreams Don't Dry as well as Leisure Suit Larry - Wet Dreams Dry Twice were two notable successes, not primarily because of the quality of the content, but because of the overall concept.
-With the post-apocalyptic survival build-up game Endzone- A World Apart, the Hessian publisher was able to include a work in its portfolio that exemplifies the qualities that video games from Germany can achieve.
-The commitment was awarded the German Developer Prize in the “Best Indie Game” category.
+Most recently, Assemble Entertainment drew attention to itself with solid to successful new editions of games from the Larry series: Leisure Suit Larry - Wet Dreams Don't Dry as well as Leisure Suit Larry - Wet Dreams Dry Twice were two respectable successes, not primarily because of the quality of the content, but because of the overall concept.
+With the post-apocalyptic survival game Endzone- A World Apart, however, the Hessian publisher has been able to include a work in its portfolio that is an example of the qualities that video games from Germany can achieve.
+The commitment was awarded the German Developer Prize in the category "Best Indie Game".